DeniseSl22/create-bridgedb-diseases/README.md

 Releases
 --------

-The files are released via the BridgeDb Website: #Fix link: http://www.bridgedb.org/mapping-databases/hmdb-metabolite-mappings/
+The files are released via the BridgeDb Website: https://www.bridgedb.org/data/gene_database/

-The mapping files are also archived on Figshare: #Fix link: https://figshare.com/search?q=metabolite+bridgedb+mapping+database&quick=1
+The mapping files are also archived on Figshare: https://figshare.com/search?q=diseases+bridgedb+mapping+database&quick=1

 License
 -------